joaquinmenendez/Authenticator/README.md

 "REGION_NAME" : "---",
 "BUCKET_NAME" : "---"}
 ```
+If you don't know how to obtain these credentials check this [tutorial](https://preventdirectaccess.com/docs/amazon-s3-quick-start-guide/)

 **Step by step**
 1) uploadBucket.py (need to solve some issues to download external buckets  but working)
 2) downloadBucket.py (need to solve some issues to download external buckets but working)